Have the freshest free hiking tips sent to you each month!

 Tip: Use 2 different colors if you decide to bring 2 towels of the same size.

-I know it sounds like a small little thing to pay attention to, but it will streamline your wash up time and leave you free for more important things.
+I know it sounds like a small little thing to pay attention to, but it will streamline your wash up time and leave your brain free for more important things.

 And can you picture how frustrating it is to dig around in your pack and not find the "right" towel?